everx-labs/ton-labs-contracts/solidity/depool/README.md

 @hourly        script --return --quiet --append --command "cd /scripts/ && ./validator_depool.sh 2>&1" /var/ton-work/validator_depool.log
 ```

-> Note, that the validator wallet should have a small sum of tokens (~20 Tons) available at all times to reliably send election requests to DePool.
-Each election request costs ~ 1 Ton.

-> Note: Do not forget to confirm the election request transactions sent out by the script with the necessary amount of validator wallet custodians.

-It is possible to configure the script to monitor the DePool status through the available get-methods, such as `getParticipantInfo`, `getRounds`, `getDePoolInfo`, `getParticipants` (see [DePool specs](https://docs.ton.dev/86757ecb2/v/0/p/45d6eb-depool-specifications) for details) and through [view DePool events command](https://github.com/tonlabs/tonos-cli/#view-depool-events).
+It is possible to configure the script to monitor the DePool status through the available get-methods, such as `getParticipantInfo`, `getRounds`, `getDePoolInfo`, `getParticipants` (see [get-methods section](#using-get-methods) for details) and through [view DePool events command](#using-depool-events).

+### For Rust Node

+For rustnet, the script is set up automatically during node deployment.

+> **Important**: If you are switching a **rust validator node** from direct staking to DePool, make sure to delete the current node build, set the DePool validator variable and rebuild it from scratch.

 ## 11. Maintain Positive Balance on DePool and Supplementary Contracts

 ### DePool Balance

-Normally the DePool receives sufficient funds for its operations from validation rewards.
+Normally the DePool receives sufficient funds for its operations [from validation rewards](#depool-fees).
 They go to DePool's own balance, which is completely separate from the staking pool and the funds on it are never staked.

 However, a situation where the DePool spends its funds on regular operations, but does not receive enough rewards (for example, fails to participate in the elections or loses them), is possible.

-DePool balance can be viewed or through `getDePoolBalance` get-method in TONOS-CLI (requires `DePool.abi.json` file):
+DePool balance can be viewed or through `getDePoolBalance` [get-method](#getdepoolbalance) in TONOS-CLI (requires `DePool.abi.json` file):

 ```bash
 tonos-cli run <depool_address> getDePoolBalance {} --abi DePool.abi.json
 ```

-Additionally, DePool emits the `TooLowDePoolBalance` event when its balance drops too low to perform state update operations (below `CRITICAL_THRESHOLD` which equals 10 tons).
+Additionally, DePool emits the `TooLowDePoolBalance` [event](#using-depool-events) when its balance drops too low to perform state update operations (below `CRITICAL_THRESHOLD` which equals 10 tons).

 Replenish the balance to at least 20 tons from any multisignature wallet with the following command: